Ashishsharma731/Task-PostgreSql/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Server side Folder name(item-management-api)
+Install node module using "npm install" and run the server using "nodemon server.js" the server will run on localhost:5000 port
+## Registration using POST method
+localhost:5000/users/register

+pass this in raw body in JSON formate

+{
+  "name": "Testing",
+  "email": "Testing123@example.com",
+  "password": "Test@123"
+}
+## Login using POST method
+ localhost:5000/users/login

+pass this in raw body in JSON formate

+{
+  "email": "Testing123@example.com",
+  "password": "Test@123"
+}
+after login it will generate a token which will be use as auth for creating CRUD operation
+## Create Item using POST method
+localhost:5000/items/

+pass the token in bearer token

+pass this in raw body in JSON formate
+{
+  "title": "Writen by Testing@123",
+  "description": "wrtin by testering"
+}
+## Update Create Item using PUT method
+localhost:5000/items/:ID

+pass the token in bearer token

+pass this in raw body in JSON formate
+{
+  "title": "Writen by Testing@123",
+  "description": "wrtin by testering"
+}
+## Delete Create Item using DELETE MEthod
+localhost:5000/items/:ID

+pass the token in bearer token

 ### `npm test`